oneoaas-golib/bosun/docs/definitions.md

 The subject of the template.
 This is also the text that will be used in the dashboard for triggered incidents.
 The format of the subject is plaintext.

 ### Template Variables
 Template variables hold information specific to the instance of an alert.
 They are bound to the template's root context.
-That means that when you reference them in a block they need to be referenced differently just like context bound functions (TODO: link to function section explaining this).
+That means that when you reference them in a block they need to be referenced differently just like context bound functions ([see template function types](/definitions#template-function-types))

 #### Example of template variables
 This example shows examples of the template variables documented below that are simple enough to be in a table: